 The Bible says that Christ remains faithful, because He cannot deny Himself.

-For Christ to deny us because we are faithless would be like denying He ever
+For Christ to deny us because we are faithless would be denying Himself of

-Himself the joy of man living with Him forever in his heaven.
-He rejects
+us.
+God will not deny Himself the joy of man living with Him forever in His

-to remain true to Himself, there are certain things He cannot do, but that
+to remain true to Himself there are certain things He will not do, but that

-doesn't mean He is in bondage, because He cannot be tempted to live against
+doesn't make Him a slave to His own will, for He cannot be tempted to live against

-his nature.
-He is totally free to be Himself: holy, righteous and good, and
+His nature.
+He is totally free in Himself; He is holy, righteous and good, and

 part of that is forgiving those who have sinned in their weakness, who

-otherwise love Him and love what is good and right, but can’t always find
+otherwise love Him and believe in His goodness, righteousness and truth, but can’t always find

 2Tim 2-12